Why do you Need a Michigan Notary Bond

 How do you apply for a Michigan Notary Bond

 Your Michigan Notary Public application must include your driver’s license number, full name, date of birth, residential address (the address on your driver’s license or state id), business address, and telephone number.
-Click the highlighted link for the Michigan Notary Application to print copy of the notary application.
-Your social security is not needed and the application does not require a credit check.
+Click the highlighted link for the Michigan Notary Application to print a copy of the notary application.
+Your social security is not needed, and the application does not require a credit check.

 How Much does a Michigan Notary Bond Cost